nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 The authentication certificate registered for a security server is deleted when an authentication certificate deletion request is received for that certificate.
 The request can be submitted through the security server or in the central server.

 To submit an authentication certificate deletion request in the central server, follow these steps.
-1. On the tab Security Servers, select the security server whose certificate you wish to delete and click server code.
+1. On the Security Servers tab, select the security server whose certificate you wish to delete and click server code.
 2. In the view that opens, locate the Authentication Certificates section, find the correct authentication certificate and click Delete.
 3. Review the information displayed on the deletion request and enter security server code and click Delete to submit the request.
-4. The submitted request appears in the management requests view (tab Management Requests).
+4. The submitted request appears in the management requests view (Management Requests tab).

 ## 8.5 Deleting a Security Server

 Access rights: Registration Officer

 To delete a security server, follow these steps.
-1. On the tab Security Servers, select the security server that you wish to delete and click server code.
+1. On the Security Servers tab, select the security server that you wish to delete and click server code.
-2. In the view that opens, locate the end of view and click Delete Security Server "<server code>".
+2. In the view that opens, on the bottom left, click Delete Security Server "\<server code\>".
 Confirm the action by entering security server code and clicking Delete.

 If the security server being deleted has registered clients or authentication certificates, deletion requests for those associations are automatically generated.